WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 or
 madNS Config Profile + Update Blocker + Ad-Blocker

-The WSF Config Profile isn't a DNS since just redirects Apple Servers to https://localhost.direct which is your local network, so no privacy concerns.
-, you can verify this by opening the profile in any text editor.
+The WSF Config Profile isn't a DNS since just redirects Apple Servers to https://localhost.direct which is your local network, so no privacy concerns, you can verify this by opening the profile in any text editor.

 ## FAQ